-How is it possible that we’re about to enter an era of hoverboards, self-driving cars, and ACTUAL DESIGNER BABIES, but over 40% of small businesses still don’t have a website for their small business?
+How is it possible that we’re in an era of hoverboards, self-driving cars, and ACTUAL DESIGNER BABIES, but over 40% of small businesses still don’t have a website for their small business?

 As far as I’m concerned, they’re a lost cause.
 If they don’t have a website now, they never will.
 So I’m gonna focus my attention on the rest of you folks.
 The 60% that do have a website already.